Note that there is a lesson to learn in all of this. Read until the end.

 Daniel changed the Babylonian names slightly and just enough to take away the allegiance to the Babylonian gods as follows:

-- Daniel to Belshazzar to Belteshazzar (it is said that adding the TE may mean “Bel NOT to protect the King” changing the meaning altogether)
+- Daniel to Belshazzar to Belteshazzar (it is said that adding the TE may mean “Bel to protect the King” therefore by removing it, there’s a change in the meaning altogether).

 - Hananiah to Shadaku to Shadrach.